 The purpose of this paper is to evaluate differences in achievement gaps between schools using open, publicly available data, reported by schools on a mandatory basis as part of NCLB.
 We begin, however, by first evaluating V using empirical, student-level data collected across the state of Oregon.
 Specifically, we evaluate the extent to which V corresponds with d when using the full sample.
-We expect a strong but imperfect relation, given the differing assumption of the two effect sizes.
-We then manually coarsen the data into the proportion of students scoring in each PLC, re-estimate V, and compare the estimates to those made from the continuous data.
-Following this investigation, we illustrate how this approach can be useful when working with publicly available data, specifically by using V to calculate achievement gap effect sizes for schools in California and Oregon, combining these data with census data, and producing geo-spatial maps to evaluate both the clustering of school-level estimates of achievement gaps, and the extent to which any clustering relates to the demographics of the surrounding area (e.g., median housing cost).
+We expected a strong but imperfect relation, given the differing assumptions of the two effect sizes.
+We then manually coarsened the data into the proportion of students scoring in each PLC, re-estimated V, and compared the estimates to those made from the continuous data.
+After describing the results of this investigation, we illustrate how this approach can be useful when working with publicly available data, specifically by using V to calculate achievement gap effect sizes for schools in California and Oregon, combining these data with census data, and using geo-spatial maps to evaluate the clustering of school-level estimates of achievement gaps and the extent to which clustering relates to the demographics of the surrounding area (e.g., median housing cost).
 The following research questions were addressed:

 To what extent does V estimated with the full data correspond with V estimated from the coarsened data, and to what extent do these estimates correspond with d?